 Many homes in the Atlanta area are already under-insulated due to poor construction.
 Because homeowners do not spend much time in the attic, little consideration is often given to the insulation up there.
 After rats have resided in the attic for any period of time, insulation damage is a common occurrence.
 Loose-fill insulation will become matted and compressed, allowing heated air to escape into the attic in the winter and hot air to enter the home in the summer.

 Urban Wildlife Control does not use poison to control rat problems due to the risk of primary or secondary poisoning of predators, pets and children, as well as the possibility of the rats dying inside homes (Please refer to the FAQs on critter removal in Atlanta).
-Rodent trapping, habitat modification and exclusion are the most successful ways of taking back your home, business and property.
+Trapping, habitat modification and exclusion are the most successful ways of taking back your home, business and property.

 First, a trapping program must be initiated to begin rat removal.
 Once the number of captured rats begins to decrease, all holes that are a half-inch or larger must be sealed properly.
 All food sources and shelters (bird feeders, wood piles, etc.) must be removed or modified.

 For rat removal to be successful, our specialists in pest control services in Atlanta may recommend a number of habitat changes and guidelines that need to be followed in order to prevent re-infestation.
 Although it may not be possible to eliminate all rats from outside your home, they can be removed from the inside, and favorable conditions can be lowered.

 Rat removal is a challenge that relies on many variables falling into place for a successful and long-term solution.
-Look to our Atlanta rodent control professionals for guidance and solutions to make sure you get results today and tomorrow.
+Look to our professionals for guidance and solutions to make sure you get results today and tomorrow.